OnlyTunesRadio/bot-template/README.md

 - [Discord.js](https://discord.js.org/) - The Discord Library
 - [Node.js](https://nodejs.org/) - JavaScript Runtime
+- [Docker](https://www.docker.com/) - Used to host the final bot easily and containerized

 # Contribute

 Do you have any good idea?
 Do you wanna contribute in building new features?
-Look into the [Issues](https://github.com/CaldeiraG/SexEd_discordbot/issues) panel and check  our current stuff.
+Look into the [Issues](https://github.com/COnlyTunesRadio/bot-template/issues) panel and check  our current stuff.
 Everyone is welcome to participate on the project.

 # Authors

 - CaldeiraG
+- Brayd ( OnlyTunes )

 ----
 # License

 MIT License

-Copyright (c) 2020 CaldeiraG
+Copyright (c) 2021 OnlyTunesRadio

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal